avadean/lxcat_data_parser/README.rst

 A set of tools for reading/writing data in a format compatible with the LXcat project (www.lxcat.net).

-Lauching simulations requires the console application 'bolsigminus.exe' available at https://www.bolsig.laplace.univ-tlse.fr/ The configuration of Bolsig+ can be stored and loaded from a .json file.
-An example 'bolsigconfig.json' is provided.

 To load an electron scattering cross section set::

 	>>> import lxcat